StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit:
 - Is mutable: Yes
-- Description: Whether to enable lazy dynamic flatten json when doesn't found flatten json schema in read process.
+- Description: Whether to enable Lazy Dyamic Flat JSON when a query misses Flat JSON schema in read process.
+When this item is set to `true`, StarRocks will postpone the Flat JSON operation to calculation process instead of read process.
 - Introduced in: v3.3.3

 ### Shared-data